Jenny Slate Is Just Like Seinfeld’s Elaine Benes in Landline

-There are plenty of sweet moments in Gillian Robespierre’s new 1995-set movie Landline, opening today, which stars Jenny Slate as a neurotic Upper-West-sider and Abby Quinn as her weed-smoking, flannel-wearing, Rebellious Teen little sister.
+There are plenty of sweet moments in Gillian Robespierre’s new 1995-set movie Landline, opening today, which stars Jenny Slate as a neurotic Upper West Sider and Abby Quinn as her weed-smoking, flannel-wearing, Rebellious Teen little sister.
 There’s the scene where they get arrested wearing garbage bags as Halloween costumes (“I’m a California raisin!”); where they belligerently drink whiskey–Mountain Dew out of Nalgene bottles at a local indoor pool; and where they spy on their dad (John Turturro) at work and judge him for his proclivity for street-bought hot dogs.

 But the best moment in the film comes when Dana (played by Slate) approaches a payphone to check her messages wearing mom jeans, a turtleneck, and a suede jacket.
 Her hair is curly and pinned half-up with a hair clip.
 She moans at reminders about her upcoming wedding, delays responsibility by playing hooky from work, and heads to a record store to dance to “world music” instead.
 She is, in short, Seinfeld’s Elaine Benes incarnate.